Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 Medics said people caught in the crush mostly died from suffocation and head injuries, while officials have confirmed that 33 minors were among the dead.

-Some spectators claimed police fired tear gas directly into the stands, while footage shows officers kicking and beating fans with batons.
+Some spectators said that police fired tear gas directly into the stands, while footage shows officers kicking and beating fans with batons.

 'COLLECTIVE MISTAKES'